SaxxonPike/roton/README.md

 [Jetbrains Rider](https://www.jetbrains.com/rider/)
 should work.
 Restore packages, build and run as usual.

 It can also be built and run from the command line.
-While in the directory where Roton.sln exists, run `dotnet build` to resolve dependencies and build the project, and `dotnet run --project Lyon` to start it.
-No IDE necessary if you do it this way, just make sure you have the .NET Core SDK linked above.
+We've included `publish.bat` for this purpose, which will build and plop out Lyon in the Deploy folder.

 ##### macOS and Linux